 1.0 Policy Purpose

 The purpose of Brown University’s Policy on Conflict of Interest in Research (COI Research Policy) is to maintain the integrity of Research conducted at or under the auspices of Brown University.
-This COI Research Policy establishes the University’s conflict of interest (COI) compliance framework for Research activities and educates researchers about regulatory and policy requirements related to conflict of interest in research.
+This COI Research Policy establishes the University’s conflict of interest (COI) compliance framework for Research activities and provides information about regulatory and policy requirements related to conflict of interest in research.
 The COI Research Policy is compliant with applicable federal COI regulations, including 42 CFR 50 Subpart F and National Science Foundation (NSF) 2005 Conflict of Interest Policies (Chapter V – Grantee Standards), and the Department of Energy (DoE) interim Conflict of Interest Policy Requirements for Financial Assistance in FAL 2022-02 (“the DoE interim COI Policy”).

 Also, the COI Research Policy outlines Brown University’s approach to identifying, managing, reducing and, when needed, eliminating situations where Financial Interests, including Significant Financial Interests, of its researchers could interfere with or affect the objectivity of the Research, and to ensure transparency in relationships with Outside Entities as they relate to research activities.

 2.0 To Whom the Policy Applies

-The COI Research Policy applies to anyone who is an Investigator on Research administered through or otherwise appropriately conducted under the auspices of the Investigator’s Brown University affiliation, appointment or employment.
+The COI Research Policy applies to anyone who is an Investigator on Research administered through or otherwise conducted under the auspices of the Investigator’s Brown University affiliation, appointment or employment.